 We interact with toxins everyday, sometimes in not so obvious places, like our own homes.
-Toxins, such as plastic, can disrupt the endocrine system and have consequences on our hormones.
+Toxins, such as the chemicals in plastic, can have disruptive effects on our endocrine system.

 To reduce toxins, you can make cleaner choices with the products that you use everyday.
 This can be anything from the tupperware you have in your kitchen to the bar of soap in your bathroom.
 If you are just starting to make cleaner product swaps, it can be really overwhelming to determine where to start.
 I personally like to start with the products that I use the most and replace them with cleaner alternatives.
 For everything else, I just replace the product with a cleaner alternative as the product runs out and needs to be replaced anyway.
 I find that this approach makes the process less overwhelming and more budget-friendly.

 In today’s post, I compiled a list of some easy, non-toxic swaps that you can specifically make in your kitchen.

-These are commonly plastic.
-Opt for a stainless steel, ceramic, or glass alternative1.
+Measuring cups are commonly made of plastic.
+Instead, opt for stainless steel, ceramic, or glass measuring cups1.

 Drinking glasses, plates, and bowls

-Ditch the plastic drinking glasses, plates, and bowls and instead, opt for glass or ceramic options2.
-For glasses, you could also use mason jars.
+Ditch the plastic drinking glasses, plates, and bowls and instead, opt for glass or ceramic ones2.
 Mason jars can be used for drinking glasses and also double as food storage containers.
-Or try re-purposing an empty glass nut butter jar for food storage.
-All you need to do is just soak the glass jar in water to remove the label, clean it out, and you have a new food storage container!
+You could also re-purpose an empty glass nut butter jar and use it for food storage.
+All you need to do is just soak the glass jar in water to remove the label, clean it out, and you have a new food storage container.

 Spatulas are commonly made of plastic.
 Try switching to bamboo cooking utensils instead.
-Stainless steel is technically non-toxic, however, it can scratch the surface of certain types of pots and pans and expose your food to chemicals.
+Stainless steel is technically non-toxic, however, it can scratch the surface of pots and pans and expose your food to toxins.
 Because of this, bamboo cooking utensils are a great option.
 Bamboo cooking utensils are hand wash only and cannot go in the dishwasher.